smazik02/AIA_Tournament_S6/README.md

 ### To run the project for the first time:

+#### In the workers directory
+- run `pnpm i` to install all dependencies
+- run `pnpn db:up` to run the Redis cache (it'll fail if you don't have Docker Engine running)
+- run `pnpm dev` to serve the app in the dev mode
+- alternatively run `pnpm start` to build with tsc and run with node

+#### In the fullstack directory
 - run `pnpm init-env` to install all dependencies and create required .env files
 - fill out the .env files as instructed (they include things like db connection string, authentication library secret, etc.)